kurko/blog/obsidian/essay/_posts/2022-12-17-meditation.md

 ---

 Years ago, I used to need several, several minutes of meditation until the internal battle with my mind would settle.
 It would parry my efforts, only to lunge back into controlling me - back and forth, many times.
 But over time it would retreat back and surrender.
-Today, I might need only 3 minutes to end the dispute.
+Today, I might need only 5 minutes to end the dispute, some times more, some times less.

 When I forgo meditation for months, I notice the deterioration in the quality of life, in my peace of mind, in my control over whatever wants to control me.
 I become less stoic.
 I forget meditation even exists.
 The everyday events affect me before I can have a say.
 My mind seeks short-term rewards to get through the anxieties of the day.
 It procrastinates.
 It binges on sugar, on breaks, on the news.
 I am responsible, but those are not my decisions.